Cloud Storage Systems

 Support for multiple file types

-Most cloud storage providers also feature collaboration functionality.
+Most cloud storage systems also feature collaboration functionality.
 Not all tools will have the same level of tracking and control.
 Collaboration features may include:

 Notifications when files are changed by others